thongth/starlit-crowdfunding/README.md

 1) You need metamask installed in your browswer.
 2) Connect the metamask wallet to the web application when first accessing.
-3) Don't forget to switch to Rinkeby testnet.
+3) Don't forget to switch to Rinkeby testnet, if nothing shows up, try refreshing once.

 # How to run